Computers, Technology and IT Certifications

 Software: Students will learn how to customize and troubleshoot Windows 7 so they can ensure the computers will operate seamlessly in a business environment.
-In addition, students will learn how to support and secure these operating systems and how to configure these operating systems to work in a small office or home office network environment.
+In addition, students will learn how to support, secure and configure these operating systems to work in a small office or home office network environment.

 Students will receive two A+ test vouchers and two A+ practice tests.

 COSY-501 (160 Hours)